On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Methodology

 Under MRP, the mean estimates for small cells will be pooled toward the overall mean when the between-cell variation is not well captured.
 Normal prior distributions on $\theta_j$ with exchangeability can result in over-shrinking and potentially biased estimates.
 The over-shrinking problem can be avoided by including more auxiliary information or alternative prior specifications such as the global-local shrinkage priors~\citep{priorSAE-Tang18}.

-Here, we discuss the incorporation of predictive cell-wise covariates to introduce a conditionally exchangeable model for $\theta_j$ given the auxiliary variables $X_j$, for example, $ \theta_j = X_j\beta + \gamma_j, $ where $\gamma_j \indep X_j \mbox{, } (\gamma_j \mid \sigma_\theta) \sim N(0, \sigma^2_\theta)$.
+Here, we focus on the incorporation of predictive cell-wise covariates to introduce a conditionally exchangeable model for $\theta_j$ given the auxiliary variables $X_j$, for example, $ \theta_j = X_j\beta + \gamma_j, $ where $\gamma_j \indep X_j \mbox{, } (\gamma_j \mid \sigma_\theta) \sim N(0, \sigma^2_\theta)$.
 We use cell indices $j$ in the notation of auxiliary variables $X_j$, rather than unit indices $i$, because the poststratification cells are the resulting cross-tabulation of $X_i$.
-It is appropriate to assume a conditional exchangeable model after incorporating sufficient relevant information in $X_j$ that the cells can be thought of as randomly assigned.
+It is appropriate to assume a conditional exchangeable model after incorporating sufficient relevant information in $X_j$ in the mean structure of $\theta_j$ that the cells can be considered as randomly assigned.
 With cell-wise covariates $X_j$, the MRP estimator, which is commonly used in practice, becomes

 as a combined estimator of $\bar{y}_{ps}$ and $\sum_{j=1}^J\frac{N_j}{N}X_j\beta$.
-The MRP estimator is a population average of the composite estimators that are known in small area estimation~\citep{Ghosh:sae2020}.
+The MRP estimator is a population average of the composite estimators popular in small area estimation~\citep{Ghosh:sae2020}.